Ethiopia's Oromo celebrate festival in Addis amid tight security

 By Giulia Paravicini

-ADDIS ABABA, Oct 5 (Reuters) - Hundreds of thousands of Ethiopia’s largest ethnic group celebrated in Addis Ababa on Saturday at the start of an annual thanksgiving festival which was marred by violence in 2016.
+ADDIS ABABA (Reuters) - Hundreds of thousands of Ethiopia’s largest ethnic group celebrated in Addis Ababa on Saturday at the start of an annual thanksgiving festival which was marred by violence in 2016.

 Security was high for Irreecha, which is celebrated by the Oromo people to mark the start of the harvest season.